 4. UNetbootin- Ubuntu Live USB creator

-- Allows directly Linux OS Live image downloading
+- Allows direct Linux OS Live image downloading

 - Also supports offline ISO images